 A Collection of Connections, Endless Tales, Reiterations and Other Echolalia

 Need I say more?
-I must have read this book a hundred thousand times.
+I must have read this book (or made my Mom read it to me) a hundred thousand times.

 Bob Gill.
 I should be getting rent for the amount of space you take up in my head.
 Still.
 R.I.P.